Syrian protesters win support of Iraqi kinsmen

 Syrian secret police have abducted Sheikh Nawaf al-Bashir, leader of the large Baqqara tribe, which extends into Iraq, relatives and friends said.
 Bashir has been a fierce critic of attacks on demonstrators in Deir al-Zor by security forces and militiamen loyal to Assad, known as shabbiha.

-More tanks entered Deir al-Zor on Sunday, residents and activists said, and heavy machinegun fire and explosions were heard in one neighbourhood.
+More tanks entered Deir al-Zor on Sunday, residents and activists said, and heavy machinegun fire and explosions were heard in one neighborhood.

 Syria blames the violence on armed groups and extremists.
 But Damascus has expelled most independent media since the unrest began in March, making verifying reports difficult.